ashleychontos/ticguide/README.md

 since TESS is currently on sector 45, which means there are 45 short-cadence and 19 fast-cadence sectors available (-> 45+19=64).

-Command line easily hands multiple TIC IDs by appending them to a list:
+Command line easily handles multiple TIC IDs by appending them to a list:

 ```
 $ ticguide --star 141810080 441462736 188768068